documentationfor yFiles for HTML 3.0.0.3

 It is possible to define in which cell of the table a certain node should be placed when using policy FIXED_SIZE.
 See the policy documentation for more details.

 Group nodes are supported but only top-level groups are handled like an actual node in the table.
-The content of top-level groups is kept fix.
+The content of top-level groups is kept fixed.
 That means that the content keeps the relative location with respect to the top-level group but it is not recursively arranged in a tabular fashion.
 To achieve recursive layouts where the content is a tabular layout too, use RecursiveGroupLayout with TabularLayout as core layout algorithm.
 Generally, it is recommended that group nodes already have proper bounds enclosing all content (and their labels).
 Otherwise, overlaps may occur, as group node sizes are not changed by this algorithm.
-RecursiveGroupLayout with NULL_LAYOUT as core algorithm can be used to recursively assign group node sizes.
+RecursiveGroupLayout with FIX_CONTENT_LAYOUT as core algorithm can be used to recursively assign group node sizes.

 Default Values of Properties